nitpatel678/Gemini_ReactClone/README.md

 # Gemini_ReactClone
-A **Gemini** clone built with React for modern web interactions and seamless user experience
+A **Gemini** clone built with React for modern web interactions and seamless user experience.